osrf/gazebo_tutorials/ftu/tutorial3.md

 # User Interface

-This is an overview of the Gazebo Graphical User Interface.
-We're not going to make our simple robot quite yet, but we'll become familiar with the tools we'll need to do so in the next tutorial.
+This is an introduction to the Gazebo Graphical User Interface, or GUI.
+We will learn interface basics like what the buttons do and how to navigate in the scene.

+Start by double-clicking on the Gazebo icon to open Gazebo.

 ## GUI

-This is the gazebo screen just after invoke the simulator:
+This is what you should see:

 [[file:files/gazebo-boot-screen.png|600px]]

-Note that gazebo is composed of several parts in this main screen.
-This turorial will give a quick look into every of them:
+Note that the Gazebo interface consists of multiple sections, explained below.

 ### The Scene

-The scene is the main part of the simulator where the simulated objects are animated and the user can interact with the enviroment.
-It takes the central place in the application GUI, between the toolbars and panels.
+The Scene is the main part of the simulator.
+This is where the simulated objects are animated and you interact with the environment.

 **TODO: mark the scene in the image**